Don Francks: Acting

-Francks' acting career began with CBC Television as a regular on Burns Chuckwagon from the Stampede Corral (1955–55) and Riding High (1955), then in the drama The Fast Ones (1959).
+Francks's acting career began with CBC Television as a regular on Burns Chuckwagon from the Stampede Corral (1955–55) and Riding High (1955), then in the drama The Fast Ones (1959).
 In 1957 he had a part in the US series The Adventures of Tugboat Annie (actually filmed in Toronto, Ontario), then back to Canada in 1958 for Cannonball and Long Shot (1959).
 In 1959–60 he starred in the CBC-TV series R.C.M.P., playing Constable Bill Mitchell.
 In 1968 he co-starred with Fred Astaire and Petula Clark in the film version of Finian's Rainbow.

-On February 16, 1964, he appeared on Broadway in the title role of the musical Kelly, as a daredevil planning to jump off the Brooklyn Bridge.
-The show was the first on Broadway in a generation to close on opening night.
+On February 16, 1965, he appeared on Broadway in the title role of the musical Kelly, as a daredevil planning to jump off the Brooklyn Bridge.
+The show was the first on Broadway in a generation to close on opening night after trying out in Philadelphia and Boston and playing five previews in New York.
 During the 1960s, he had roles on the US television programs Mission: Impossible, Jericho, The Man from U.N.C.L.E., The Wild Wild West, and Mannix.
 His most famous film part was in Francis Ford Coppola's adaptation of Finian's Rainbow.
-He acted on Broadway in On a Clear Day You Can See Forever and Kelly.
+He acted on Broadway in Kelly and Off-Broadway in Leonard Bernstein's Theatre Songs in 1965.

 This Land (1970–86) was a CBC-TV documentary series on Canadian nature, wildlife, natural resources, and life in remote communities.
 Francks was the narrator.
 He portrayed writer Grey Owl, returning fifty years after his death to be disturbed by the ecological deterioration (Episode "Land of Shadows", first aired 2 August 1983).

-From 1997 to 2001, he played "Walter" in La Femme Nikita (TV series).
-Early television credits include: Mission: Impossible, Wild Wild West, and several other episodic television appearances.
+From 1997 to 2001, he played "Walter" in the TV series, La Femme Nikita.
 In the 2015 six-part series Gangland Undercover on the History Channel, he played "Lizard".
 His film work includes The Big Town, My Bloody Valentine and Johnny Mnemonic.